wso2/msf4j/README.md

 #####@Context
 Inject additional objects to a resource method.
 Currently supports injection of  following objects.
+* org.wso2.carbon.mss.StreamingInput -
+    This object can be used to stream a chunked request body and process it while the request is streaming.
 * io.netty.handler.codec.http.HttpRequest -
     This object can be used to retrieve HTTP request information.
 [More info](http://netty.io/4.0/api/io/netty/handler/codec/http/HttpRequest.html).
 * org.wso2.carbon.mss.HttpResponder -